 The following videos show some of the activities carried out by the students of the Fractal Geometry Area:

-For more information on the project please contact at
+For more information about the project, please go to

-Or you may have a plan already and you only need a "Software to explore Fractals"
+Or maybe you already have a plan and just need a "Fractal Explorer Software"

-(*) This project and its software were called "Fractfinder" and "Explorador FF" till 2018.
+(*) This project and its software were called "Fractfinder" and "Explorador FF" until 2018.

 Software to explore Fractals